 Okarito Lagoon and the Trig

-I think we both agree that in some ways the highlight of our stay in Franz Joseph was our visit to Okarito.
+I think we both agree that in some ways the highlight of our stay in Franz Josef was our visit to Okarito.
 We had read that there was a lagoon and a walk.
 As with a lot of places along the west coast, it owes it’s existence to the gold prospecting both it in it’s short-lived heyday and subsequent decline.
 We chose to do the Trig walk which took us initially over a wetland boardwalk to a path which led up, up and then up some more through a forest to a viewing platform.
 It was a steep incline for around 45 minutes to an hour but all worth it.
 The views were incredible.

 - To the south were the deserted, inaccessible (from the land) beaches